On leveraging constrained smooth additive regression models for global optimization: Computational results

-Then, a smooth additive regression model is fitted to the generated training set.
-If expert knowledge about the objective function is available, the model is fitted with the constrained formulation of problem~\eqref{eq:shape_constrained_additive:shape_constrained_problem}.
-Otherwise, the unconstrained formulation of problem~\eqref{eq:preliminaries:PLSE_additive_matrix} is used.
-In both cases, the resulting quadratic optimization problem is solved with MOSEK using the Python Fusion API \citep{mosek}.
-An open source Python repository with the implementation for fitting smooth additive regression models (with or without constraints) is available at: \url{https://github.com/RSpencerT/MiSSOC/tree/main/shape_constrained_smooth_additive_regression_model}.
+If there is expert knowledge about the shape of the complicating function to be approximated, we fit a shape-constrained model by incorporating the corresponding constraints as described in Section~\ref{sec:shape_constrained_regression}.
+Otherwise, we fit an unconstrained model by solving problem~\eqref{eq:preliminaries:PLSE_additive_matrix} described in Section~\ref{sec:preliminaries:smooth_additive_regresion}.
+In both cases, the resulting optimization problem is solved with MOSEK using the Python Fusion API \citep{mosek}.
+The implementation was carried out in Python v.\,3.12.8.
+For reproducibility, an open source repository containing the implementation for fitting these smooth additive regression models (with or without constraints) is available at: \url{https://github.com/RSpencerT/MISSOC/tree/main/shape_constrained_smooth_additive_regression_model}.
 All approximations performed in this work can be reproduced using the provided datasets and scripts.